caffeine-suite/caffeine-script/README.md

 * indenting and starting a line with '.' acts as-if there was no newline
   * it directly apples to the last token on the previous line
   * or, think of it as like a binary operator with the highest precedence
+* PROS
+  * Predictability
+  * Editability - changing the order of lines has a straightforward result
+  * Further reduces the needs for ()s
+  * Works in more (all) places (after an if statement for example)

 Just '.':
 ```coffeescript